SAP-archive/teched2020-DEV165/exercises/exercise1/Ex.1.3.Deploy_Credentials_on_CloudIntegartion.md

-# Deploy Credentials in Cloud Integration
+# Deploy Credentials on Cloud Integration

 You will be using the **Open Connector** instances for **BambooHR** and **Slack** in your **Cloud Integration** tenant for building the integration scenario.
 To do this, you must first deploy the credentials, or authorization details, for your connector instances on your **Cloud Integration** tenant.